ManueleBazzichetto/website/content/blog/Post3/index.md

 $E(s^2)=\frac{n-1}{n}\sigma^2$

 Ask ourselves again what happens if we estimate $\sigma^2$ with an increasing number of observations.
 As _N_ increases the ratio $\frac{n-1}{n}$ goes to 1 and the expected value of our estimator $s^2$ converges to the parameter!
-This means that as we get more data, the estimator starts fluctuating more and more around the true, but unknown variance (see how to compute the bias of $s^2$ at the bottom of this page).
+This means that as we get more data, the estimator starts fluctuating more and more around the true, but unknown variance (see section 2 at the bottom of this page to know how to compute the bias of $s^2$).

 Now, let's work out the variance of $s^2$.
 Yes, we are dealing with the variance of the estimator of the variance.
 No surprise here: an estimator is essentially a random variable and, as such, has its own variance (aka sampling variance).
 We can derive the variance of $s^2$ as we did for its expectation: